techno-cat/logue-user-my-templates/README.md

 # My unit templates
-This is unit templates for logue-sdk v1.1
+This is unit templates for nts-1/minilogue-xd

 # LICENSE
 Copyright 2024 Tomoaki Itoh